 Episodes in adults are often associated with psychologic problems or alcohol use disorder.

 For children, reassurance from their parents may be all that is needed.
-If school work or other activities are affected, treating older children with certain benzodiazepines Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+If school work or other activities are affected, treating older children with certain benzodiazepines Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more (such as diazepam, clonazepam, or alprazolam) may help.
-These drugs, which are used to treat anxiety (antianxiety drugs Treatment Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more ) and induce sleep (sedatives), are given 90 minutes before bedtime.
+These drugs, which are used to treat anxiety (antianxiety drugs Treatment ) and induce sleep (sedatives), are given 90 minutes before bedtime.
 They can help children sleep and make night terrors less likely to occur.
-However, long-term use of benzodiazepines can lead to drug dependence Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+However, long-term use of benzodiazepines can lead to drug dependence Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more .
 Thus, these drugs are usually taken for only a relatively short time (about 3 to 6 weeks).

 Adults may benefit from psychotherapy or drug treatment.